-The expulsion decision contains the following early readmission criteria: □ The student may apply to the Board of Education for early readmission and such readmission shall be at the discretion of the Board of Education. □ The student applied to the Board of Education for early readmission on and the Board of Education granted the request and has conditioned such early readmission on the following criteria: The student applied to the Board of Education for early readmission on and early readmission was not granted.
-The student may apply to the Superintendent for early readmission and such readmission shall be at the discretion of the Superintendent.

-□ The student applied to the Superintendent for early readmission on and the Superintendent granted the request and has conditioned such early readmiss criteria: tion on the following ☐ The student applied to the Superintendent for early readmission on readmission was not granted. and early
+Th e ex pulsion decision contains the following early readmission criteria: e student may apply to the Board of Education for early readmission and such readmission shall be at discretion of the Board of Education.
+The student applied to the Board of Education for early readmission on and the Board of Education granted the request and has conditioned such early readmission on the following criteria: The student applied to the Board of Education for early readmission on and early readmission was not granted. e student may apply to the Superintendent for early readmission and such readmission shall be at the cretion of the Superintendent.
+The student applied to the Superintendent for early readmission on and the Superintendent granted the request and has conditioned such early readmission on the following criteria: The student applied to the Superintendent for early readmission on and early readmission was not granted.